Madonna lily plant care and growing guide

 Madonna lily basics

-Madonna lilies can be grown in USDA Zones 6-9.
+Madonna lilies can be grown as in-ground perennials in USDA Zones 6-9.
 These true lilies are of the species Lilium candidum, within the lily family Liliaceae.
 Madonna lilies are horticulturally classified as Division IV: Species lilies by the Royal Horticultural Society.

 The Madonna lily is easy to grow but requires some patience since it takes several years before the plants bloom fully.
 When planting from bulbs, be sure to space them at least 6 inches apart so they have enough room to spread out over time.
 Once planted, keep the soil consistently moist but not soggy by watering regularly during dry spells or periods of drought.

-In addition to its attractive blooms and pleasant fragrance, this type of lily is also low maintenance compared with other varieties of lilies which require more frequent care throughout the season such as deadheading spent blooms or staking taller stems if needed.
-Furthermore, it’s relatively pest resistant which makes it even easier on gardeners who don’t want extra work caring for their plants.
+In addition to its attractive blooms and pleasant fragrance, this lily is also low maintenance compared with other types that require more frequent care throughout the season (deadheading spent blooms or staking taller stems).
+Furthermore, it’s relatively pest-resistant, which makes it even easier for gardeners who don’t want extra work caring for their plants.

 Madonna lily